glycerine/gosimnet/README.md

 as their origin address is any string they choose.

-A small, conceptual, disadvantage of this simple string name-as-address design (skipping DNS and ports) might be that there is no guard against a user accidentally simulating their host being in two physical places at once by mistake.
+A small, conceptual, disadvantage of this simple string-as-address design (skipping DNS and ports) might be that there is no guard against a user accidentally simulating their host being in two physical places at once by mistake.